Lance-Easley/Dot-Net-Library/README.md

 Once a SQL server is running, you can run the project by navigating to the folder in a terminal and running `dotnet run`.
 After that, the API boots up and will respond to HTTP requests.

-For a user-friendly interaction with the API, I have a [Front-end Project](https://github.com/Lance-Easley/DNL-Front-End) built separately.
+For a user-friendly interaction with the API, navigate to the base URL.
+You will be greeted with a list of all books and buttons to interact with the books.